ngxs-labs/dispatch-decorator/README.md

 }
 ```

-Register this state in `NgxsModule` and import this state and actions into your component:
+After registering our state in the `NgxsModule` we are ready to try the plugin out.
+Given the following component:

 ```typescript
 import { Component } from '@angular/core';